 - Visit the FAFSA website to complete your FAFSA.
 If eligible, you may import your tax data into your FAFSA by using the IRS Data Retrieval Tool.

-- Once the US Department of Education has processed your FAFSA, you will be sent a Student Aid Report (SAR).
+- Once your FAFSA has been processed, you will be sent a Student Aid Report (SAR).
 If you filed electronically, the SAR will be sent to you via email.
 If you filed by paper or did not provide an email address, the SAR will be sent to you via USPS.

 - Review the SAR for comments and incorrect information.
 If accurate, keep the SAR for your records.
 If you find any errors, you can make corrections to your processed FAFSA online or return the paper SAR with corrections.